onzfonz/comp227/src/content/3/en/part3a.md

 The event handler function can access the data from the `body` property of the `request` object.

-Without the json-parser, the `body` property would be undefined.
+Without the json-parser, the `body` property would be `undefined`.
+The json-parser:

-The json-parser functions so that it takes the JSON data of a request, transforms it into a JavaScript object and then attaches it to the `body` property of the `request` object before the route handler is called.
+1. takes the JSON data of a request,
+2. transforms it into a JavaScript object and
+3. attaches it to the `body` property of the `request` object

+before the route handler is called.

 For the time being, the application does not do anything with the received data besides printing it to the console and sending it back in the response.